• Skip to primary navigation

 We’d like to believe the salmon think about us as much as we think about them, but for the salmon- it’s all about the herring!

 The herring are critical to the Haida Gwaii ecosystem, keeping it all in balance.
-The First Nations of Haida Gwaii refer to the herring as an “indicator species” and “cultural keystone species”, greatly recognizing their importance.
+The First Nations of Haida Gwaii refer to them as an “indicator species” and “cultural keystone species”, greatly recognizing their importance.
 In the Haida Gwaii culture, herring are referred to throughout history as a valuable resource and are to be protected.
-Some say, with spring the herring signify the food season, where life is coming back to Haida Gwaii.
+Some say, with spring they signify the food season.
+Where life is coming back to Haida Gwaii.

 Filed Under: Uncategorized